The Best Mindfulness Apps To Help You Change Your Life

 This mindfulness app includes 12 audio-guided mindfulness exercises along with a catalog of additional exercises that you can download.
 They also have options for goal setting and tracking—all for free.

-Give a mindfulness app a try
+Give a meditation app a try

 If you have been experiencing a lot of stress, nervousness, or sleeplessness, you might benefit from a regular mindfulness routine.
 These apps—and others you can find online—can teach you how to put mindfulness to work in your own life, and can provide you with plenty of resources to use along the way.